sebilles/sheep-movement/README.md

 In order to run the program, please make sure that a folder named 'Videos_Sheep' exists in the working directory, or edit the path in Simulation.Simulate().

+The RNG's seed is fixed to 0 on the start of classes_def.py; you can deactivate this if you want more randomness on your results.